Has The Destroyer, a very powerful creature transfer over from the hell dimension Quor'toth, who is revealed to be Angel's son Connor.

 Death tops them all.
 He is the only being in creation that can make Dean Winchester quake in his boots.
 One day, Death will reap God Himself.

 The Winchester brothers themselves are becoming this to the supernatural community—mostly demons and angels, who know about all the stuff they've done.

 The Wire: Omar Little.
 An absolutely Badass stick-up man who robs drug dealers for a living.
 The drug dealers generally see him as more of a force of nature.
 Even CHRIS AND SNOOP get shaken when they realize he's after them.

 By extension, Chris and Snoop also count.

-Brother Mouzone is possibly an even bigger one than all other mentioned.
-Even the thought of bringing this guy into help them scares the shit out of Stringer and Prop Joe.
+Brother Mouzone is possibly an even bigger one than all the others mentioned.
+Even the thought of bringing this guy in to help them scares the shit out of Stringer and Prop Joe.

-Though to be fair, only certain people like Joe and Stringer know who Brother Mouzone is.
-Omar apparently didn't know him.
-Cheese suffered a great deal a pain and humiliation for his ignorance of the man.
+Though, to be fair, only certain people (like Joe and Stringer) seem to know who Brother Mouzone is.
+Omar, apparently, didn't know him.
+Cheese suffered a great deal of pain and humiliation for his ignorance.